plugCubed/plugAPI/README.md

 ## About

-**NOTE:** Development work has stopped on this project.
-Issues and Pull Requests will not be answered.
-This is due to plug.dj shutting down.
-[Farewell Letter](https://plugcubed.net/goodbye)
+**NOTE:** Version 5.0.0 and above will only support NodeJS Version 4 and above.
+If you'd like to use anything lower, please use 4.x.

 A generic NodeJS API for creating plug.dj bots.